Lymphedema: Treatment

+Curative treatment

-Curative treatment for lymphedema is surgical and relies on supermicrosurgery, which involves performing a lymph node graft from a healthy donor site to the diseased area.
+Curative treatment for lymphedema is surgical and relies on supermicrosurgery, which involves performing a lymph node transplant from a healthy donor site to the diseased area.

 In simpler cases, a lymphatic-venous shunt allows excess lymph to be drained into adjacent superficial veins.

 These treatments are performed by surgeons specializing in microsurgery and result in improvement in 98% of cases.

 Complementary treatment may improve outcomes.
 This commonly include compression therapy, good skin care, exercise, manual lymphatic drainage (MLD) and the use of an intermittent pneumatic compression pump, which together is known as combined decongestive therapy.
 MLD is most effective in mild to moderate disease.
 In breast cancer-related lymphedema, MLD is safe and may offer added benefit to compression bandages for reducing swelling.
 Most people with lymphedema can be medically managed with conservative treatment.
 Diuretics are not useful.
 Surgery is generally only used if symptoms are not improved by other measures.